minetest-mods/i3/API.md

 #### `i3.set_tab(player[, tabname])`

-Sets the current tab by name. `player` is an `ObjectRef` to the user.
+Set the current tab by name. `player` is an `ObjectRef` to the user.
 `tabname` can be omitted to get an empty tab.

 #### `i3.override_tab(tabname, def)`